 Also, you’ll need to ensure you can keep up with any mortgage repayments, or you risk losing your home.
 Consider your ingoings and outgoings here.

-Decided moving to the country is the right option for you?
-Here’s some advice to help it go as smoothly as possible:
+Have you decided that moving to the country is the right option for you?
+Then here’s some advice to help it go as smoothly as possible:

 - Make connections with your new community